-Oliver Cromwell hated so many things that brought people joy, scientists still aren’t sure if he was an internet troll who stumbled across a time machine and used his superior technology to be nothing but a colossal asshole.
+Oliver Cromwell hated so many things that brought people joy, scientists still aren’t sure if he was an internet troll who stumbled across a time machine and used his superior technology.
 Amongst the huge list of things he outlawed, Christmas is the most infamous.

 Weirdly, despite the fact that Cromwell was hugely religious, even going to church on Christmas day was against the law, since that would constitute celebrating and celebrating anything other than another day of being dirt poor but not quite dead yet was apparently illegal back then.

 We don’t think we need to tell you how much the country of England collectively felt this sucked and secret celebrations were commonplace across the country, for a while.
 However, as you can imagine, after almost 2 solid decades of not being able to get stupid drunk on December 25th, when Christmas was finally made legal again by Charles II, people across England had no clue how to celebrate it.
 Seriously, think about it, it’s likely at that point that around 30% of the entire population had no firsthand account of what Christmas even was.